 - Advent International in its acquisition of a majority stake in Serta Simmons;

-- eBay in its acquisitions of Decide.com, Hunch, Magento, PhiSix, and Shutl, its acquisitions of certain assets from Apptek and from Minno, and its sale of eBay Enterprise;
+- eBay in its acquisitions of Decide.com, Hunch, Magento, PhiSix, and Shutl, its acquisitions of certain assets from Apptek and from Minno, and the transition services aspects of its sale of eBay Enterprise ($925 million);

 - Facebook in its acquisition of the Atlas Advertiser Suite from Microsoft and its acquisition of Parse;